charlierproctor/tinderx/README.md

 | Karen Alajijcjiaade Romanson | `yqnxffb_romanson_1450782670@tfbnw.net` | `tinderx` |
 | John Alajhgbebdffb Yangescu | `zgxeqyy_yangescu_1450782668@tfbnw.net` | `tinderx` |
 | Richard Alajhfaifehgh Zamoresky	 | `qhbgchf_zamoresky_1450782673@tfbnw.net` | `tinderx` |

+Swipes are indexed by Facebook ID.
+No other Facebok user information is recorded.

+### Swiping

 Once you've signed in, you will be presented with a candidate on the left.
 At the top will be the candidate's name, age, and an optional 'teaser'.
 Then their profile picture.
 Underneath the profile picture, there are three buttons: `Dislike`, `Like`, and `Pass`.